dodo-it/entity-generator/README.md

 .

 ```
-- and much more, check src/Generator/Config.php for list of all options
+- almost any combination you can imagine, check src/Generator/Config.php for list of all options
 see example folder

-You can add your own methods to entities and change getter/setter functions, they won't be overriden when regenerated
+You can add your own methods to entities and change getter/setter functions, they won't be overriden when regenerated if rewrite flag is set to false

 ## Configuration